gameworkers/zine-gdc-2019/copy-src/00-main-copy.md

 ### "Unions might be great for other companies/industries, but it's different here!"

  Whether it's because games are "too creative a medium," "too recent an industry," "too dependent on flexibility" (boss-speak for worker precarity) or because the company is "too indie," or "too large," not making enough money or "making too much" — you'll hear all sorts of reasons why your job is very special, unique, and different when it comes to unionizing.
 The funny thing, of course, is that every boss in every industry says the exact same thing to their workers!
-(Protip: It's never true.)
+(WORKERTIP: It's never true.)

 ### Framing the union as a "third party"